danielmkarlsson/SuperClean/README.md

 Also, on a personal note here, hey, this is what I use to make music with every day.
 I really love making music and, for me, this makes it way funner.
 Go ahead, try it!
-What have you got to loose?
+What have you got to lose?

 ![Maureen "Ma Dukes" Yancey smiling with her son J Dilla's MPC 3000](Dilla-Smithsonian-mpc1.jpg)